Koushikmani/rt2_assignment1/README.md

 ```
 ## Description of the branch.
 In this organizer you can find:
-action: contains the .action file Robotposition.action, needed to modify go_to_point as an action_server.
+action: contains the .action file Robotposition.action, needed to modify go_to_point as an action_server <--
-launch: having the launch file sim.launch, that starts the simulation in a Gazebo environment.
+launch: having the launch file sim.launch, that starts the simulation in a Gazebo environment <--
-scripts: having two nodes implemented as python scripts that set the behaviour of the robot
+scripts: having two nodes implemented as python scripts that set the behaviour of the robot <--
-go_to_point: this is the action server that manage the robot speed control, depending on the goal received.
+go_to_point: this is the action server that manage the robot speed control, depending on the goal received <--
-user_interface: sends the request to start/stop the go_to_point behaviour asking to the user what the robot needs to do.
+user_interface: sends the request to start/stop the go_to_point behaviour asking to the user what the robot needs to do <--
-src: contains two nodes implemented as cpp file that set the behaviour of the robot
+src: contains two nodes implemented as cpp file that set the behaviour of the robot <--
-position_server: it is the server that generates a random position.
+position_server: it is the server that generates a random position <--
-state_machine: makes the demand of a new goal and it send the request as a goal to go_to_point action server.
+state_machine: makes the demand of a new goal and it send the request as a goal to go_to_point action server <--